 If the total income of the Buyer does not exceed Rs.
 20,00,000/- (Rupees Twenty Lakhs Only) per annum, the Buyer shall be obliged to give the Seller an undertaking, in the form of an affidavit, stating that the Buyer is not required to register under GST.
 The Buyer shall keep the Seller informed when it becomes mandatory for the Buyer to register under GST, and shall provide the Seller with the GST No. and Service Accounting Code.
 A format of the said affidavit is attached herein as Schedule C.

 The Buyer has agreed to provide the Services, and shall pay the Seller’s sales invoices as per the pricing mentioned in Schedule F. The pricing mentioned is exclusive of all applicable taxes from time to time.
 The Buyer shall be liable to pay applicable taxes on the pricing mentioned by the Buyer in pursuance of this Agreement.

+The Seller shall pay the Buyer for the Services provided by the Buyer as per the pricing mentioned in Schedule I. The pricing is exclusive of all applicable taxes from time to time.
+The Seller shall be liable to pay applicable taxes on the pricing.

+For all the Services performed by the Buyer, the Buyer shall raise an invoice to the Seller as per Schedule I (“Purchase Invoice”).
+The Purchase invoice shall be raised by the Buyer to the Seller on the same day the Services are rendered by the Buyer and the Seller shall be liable to pay the amount mentioned in the Purchase Invoice within 15 ( Fifteen) days of receipt of the same.

 All payments to be made under this Agreement shall be subject to taxes, as per the provisions of applicable tax statute.

 The Buyer agrees that the Buyer is not eligible for, and shall not participate in, any of the Seller’s employee benefit plans or programs, including, but not limited to bonus, vacation, health, pension, incentive compensation or other employee programs or policies (“Benefits Plans”).
 If for any reason the Buyer is deemed to be a statutory or common-law employee of the Seller by any governmental agency, court, or other entity, the Buyer hereby waives any right to, and agrees to neither seek nor accept, any benefits under the Benefits Plans, even if by the terms thereof the Buyer or its personnel might be eligible for such benefits.